-Turning the left encoder or the left pot scrolls through the algorithm list.
+Turning the left encoder, the left pot, and the centre pot all scroll through the algorithm list.

 The 'current algorithm' is the one highlighted, in the centre of the screen.
 This is the algorithm that will be the target of any menu commands e.g. Move up/down.
 It is also the algorithm that will be live for editing when you switch to the single algorithm view.